Board of Directors

 Lyn Devon, Member, Board of Directors

-Lyn is an American luxury sportswear designer, has been hailed by W as the “the go-to designer for Manhattan’s best dressed.”
+Lyn is an American luxury sportswear designer who has been hailed by W as the “the go-to designer for Manhattan’s best dressed.”
 Born and raised in New York City, she is known for her polished but playful designs.

 Before launching her own line, Lyn studied at Parsons and designed women’s ready-to-wear for Ralph Lauren.
 Upon presenting her first full ready-to-wear collection in September 2005, she was quickly named Women’s Design ‘Rising Star’ by the Fashion Group International.
 Following the debut of Lyn’s Fall/Winter 2008 collection, Style.com called her one of “The Season’s 10 Most Promising Talents,” and soon after she was awarded the prestigious Ecco Domani Fashion Foundation Award for women’s wear.
 In October 2009, she was accepted as one of the 30 new members of the Council of Fashion Designers of America (CFDA).
 Lyn’s work has been featured in numerous print and online publications, including Vogue, Elle, Instyle, the Financial Times, People, and NYMag.com.